PenetrumLLC/Malcore-Playbook/README.md

 <p align="center" width="100%"><img height="201" width="474" src=".github/assets/logos/malscript_logo.png"/></p>

 MalScript is a domain-specific scripting language (DSL) built specifically for the Malcore Playbook.
-This language is designed to automate malware analysis and triaging workflows.
+This language is designed to automate malware analysis and file triaging workflows.
 By providing the ability to chain recipes and execute them conditionally, MalScript provides a powerful declarative automation to help automate reverse engineers and analysts.
 MalScript combines function and imperative elements to support rule-based execution, and data inspection on real-time analysis results.

 Full language documentation can be found [HERE](.github/docs/malscript_docs.md)